 We want to know as much as we can about our clients and their objectives so we can help them create the software that not only solves their most pressing problems but makes their businesses run better, too.
 This process requires heavy involvement from our clients, but the upfront time investment leads to a more efficient software development process overall.

-The foundation of any software application is the detailed and correct specification that is usually created before any software development.
-It is where our business analysis team and the customer will work together to define each use-case of the application, making it ready for development and implementation by the engineers.
+The foundation of any software application is a detailed and accurate set of specifications that are created before development begins.
+This is where our business analysis team and the customer will work together to define each use-case of the application, making it ready for development and implementation by the engineers.

 Suppose, for example, that we are dealing with a private university transitioning from on-campus classes to online classes as a result of the COVID 19 pandemic.
-It is a typical request now, as many organizations transform their operations into an online format, and one of the first in line are those companies that are related to education.
+Here’s what that collaborative approach to gathering requirements would look like for a project like this.

-We determine how the process of courses was organized before being transferred into the online form.
-It helps us to determine the routine, such as the number of groups and students, a way of the enrollment, set of subjects and types of interaction with the teacher, forms of control, and its criteria.
-Based on the university’s responses to these questions, we would start to understand their needs, and we would be able to start asking more specific questions and conducting analyses to guide us in designing and building the custom learning management system (LMS) that will meet their education goals yet keeping the system open for future expanding.
+- Based on the university’s responses to these questions, we would start to understand their needs, and we would be able to start asking more specific questions and conducting analyses to guide us in designing and building the custom learning management system (LMS) that will meet their education goals now and in the future.

-Next, we want to know which specific features the university needs and how many students they expect to be enrolled in courses during the specific term, and anything else that will dictate the functionality or parameters of the program.
+- Then, we want to know which specific features the university needs, how many students they expect to be enrolled in courses during the specific term, and anything else that will dictate the functionality or parameters of the program.